sheerun/rspec-gherkin/README.md

 Dir.glob("spec/steps/**/*steps.rb") { |f| load f, true }
 ```

-Before loading your `spec_helper`, Turnip also tries to load a file called
+Before loading your `spec_helper`, RspecGherkin also tries to load a file called
 `turnip_helper` where you can setup anything specific to your turnip examples.
 You might find it beneficial to load your steps from this file so that they
 don't have to be loaded when you run your other tests.